Once there was a young man named Jack. He lived with his mother on a small farm at the foot of the Foggy Mountains.

 One day, when Jack was very old, he decided that he didn't want to be sad any more.
 He opened a box on his mantelpiece and pulled out one last shrivelled magic bean.

-Jack packed his bag and walked into the Misty Mountains.
+Jack packed his bag and walked into the Foggy Mountains.

 Did Jack find the giant?
 Did he grow a new beanstalk with the last magic bean?
 Nobody knows.